 Those of us convoqués for the regional finals of Les Timbrés de l’Orthographe had to turn up at the Université de Toulouse Capitole, close to the city centre, at 13h30 sharp.
-Although I got there early, a crowd of hopefuls was already queuing in the French style, i.e. in totally disorderly fashion.
+Although I got there early, a crowd of hopefuls was already queuing after a fashion, but it was complete pandemonium.

-The French have no idea how to queue.
-Equally, the organisers had no idea how to ensure that everyone queued in the right place.
+The organisers had no idea how to ensure that everyone queued in the right place.
 They should have put up signs – A-D, E-H etc – but everyone just crammed in front of the tables and it was impossible to see where you needed to be.
 As a result, there were numerous sub-queues and snakes of people trying to get to the right place.

 However, the delays meant that there was ample opportunity for people-watching.
 Most people were representative of the French middle classes; I suspect many were teachers.
 There were also a few obvious eccentrics and some to whom this experience clearly meant a huge amount.
 One gentleman in the queue near me spent the time mugging up his French verbs in a well-thumbed primer.

 ‘Don’t you think it’s a bit late?’
 I asked him.

 ‘Oh, no,’ he replied.
 ‘I’m using the waiting time for a little last-minute revision.
 Every second counts.’

 I suspect that this was one of the most important days of his life.
 I hope he gets through to the final.